wp-plugins/better-wp-security/readme.txt

 = #1 WORDPRESS SECURITY PLUGIN =

 = Better WP Security is about to become iThemes Security =

 Exciting changes are just around the corner.
-For more information on how this change will effect you (other than a bunch of cool new features ) <a href="http://ithem.es/6v">please click here</a>.
+For more information on how this change will affect you (other than a bunch of cool new features ) <a href="http://ithem.es/6v">please click here</a>.

 = Better WP Security now by iThemes =